• Skip to primary navigation

 • Dill and cucumber are always a beautiful blend as well, so it might be fun to switch out the basil for it to see how you like it -- or just to mix things up if you make it often.

-• Yes!
-In fact, it's best if you can make it the day before you want to serve it.
+• It's actually best if you can make this soup the day before you want to serve it.
 The flavors develop even more this way.

 • You can make it up to two days ahead, keeping it in an airtight container in the refrigerator.